ErrDivine/XLReason/docs/experiment_instructions.md

 Notes:
 - Use `--device cuda` when running on a GPU-enabled machine.
 - Adjust `--config` to point at a custom YAML file if you created one.
+- When `dataset.type` is `mgsm`, the loader pulls paired English–Chinese items from `juletxara/mgsm` using the shared transformer tokenizer.
+- To run the synthetic toy pipeline instead, set `dataset.type: synthetic` and `model.use_synthetic_backbone: true` in your config.
 - Training logs (loss, task, emd) stream to stdout via `ProgressLogger` every `log_every` steps.

 ---